thachmpham/thachmpham.github.io/md/lab/pxeboot.md

         - Specify the boot file (pxelinux.0).
     - TFTP server (atftpd).
         - Host the directory that contains boot files.
-- PXE client is a qemu VM, boot from network.
+- PXE client is a QEMU VM, boot from network.
 - PXE server and client connect through a bridge.

 :::